SilicateWielder/Candle/README.md

 # Candle
-A Lightweight software renderer written for sphere
+A Lightweight software renderer written for Fatcerberus' Minisphere

+You can find Minisphere at https://github.com/fatcerberus/minisphere